pranav2274/NGO-Website-/README.md

 # THE-SEWA-FOUNFATION
-A simple website for the NGO with payment integration for donations
+A simple website for an NGO with payment integration with razorpay secured payment process.